Skip to main content

 The Internal Audit Service carries out this monitoring and evaluation via the broadest cooperation with the Departments and Central Services and with the various Territorial Delegations.

-This institutional collaboration with the different Departments is also exercised through the operation of the seven Sectoral Security and Control Commissions, created in the Tax Agency for the following areas or sectors: of Tax Management, Financial and Tax Inspection, Collection, Customs and Special Taxes and Customs Surveillance, Tax Informatics, General and Economic Management.
-The Vice-Presidency of each of the seven Commissions is held by an Inspector of the Services of the Internal Audit Service.
+This institutional collaboration with the different Departments is also exercised through the operation of the seven Sectoral Commissions for Security and Control, created in the Tax Agency for the following areas or sectors: Tax Management, Financial and Tax Inspection, Collection, Customs and Excise Taxes and Customs Surveillance, Tax Information Technology, General and Economic Management.
+The Vice-Presidency of each of the seven Commissions is held by an Inspector of the Internal Audit Service.

-In 2006, the Management Committee of the Tax Agency decided to prepare the Agency's first Risk Map, thus incorporating a valuable instrument into its risk management system, with the Sectoral Security and Control Commissions being in charge of the preparation of sector maps, which are integrated into a single map by the Internal Audit Service.
+In 2006, the Tax Agency's Management Committee decided to draw up the Agency's first Risk Map, thereby incorporating a valuable instrument into its risk management system.
+The Sectoral Security and Control Committees are responsible for drawing up the sectoral maps, which are integrated into a single map by the Internal Audit Service.

-For each of the selected risks, the working groups of the Sectoral Safety and Control Commissions determine a treatment, articulated in one or several measures whose application by the organization must serve to eliminate or reduce the value of the residual risk detected, that is, that is, the impact and the probability of occurrence or both components at the same time.
+For each of the selected risks, the working groups of the Sectoral Safety and Control Commissions determine a treatment, articulated in one or more measures whose application by the organization must serve to eliminate or reduce the value of the residual risk detected, that is, the impact and the probability of occurrence or both components at the same time.

-After this first Map, four have been prepared, one for each triennium, the last corresponding to the period 2020-2023, which contains 55 risks and 114 measures.
+Following this first Map, four more have been drawn up, one for each three-year period, the latest being for the 2020-2023 period, which contains 55 risks and 114 measures.

-The Internal Audit Service considers that among its contributions to the organization's results is the commitment to organizational improvement processes, the dissemination of best practices and the application of self-assessment programs.
-The control activity has, consequently, a proactive purpose of continuous improvement.
+The Internal Audit Service considers that its contributions to the organization's results include its commitment to organizational improvement processes, the dissemination of best practices and the application of self-assessment programs.
+The control activity therefore has a proactive purpose of continuous improvement.

 To contribute to these purposes and promote continuous improvement in work, the Service is a member of the Institute of Internal Auditors of Spain, collaborates with International Organizations in the development of technical assistance projects in the field of internal control, and participates in groups that promote the security of international exchanges of tax information (APRG Group of the Global Forum) and the management of institutional risks (Community of Interest of the Forum of Tax Administrations of the OECD on “ Enterprise Risk Management").
-In 2022, the Service has participated in the organization of a Fiscalis Seminar on Technological Risks, held in Bari (Italy), with cybersecurity as a background issue.
+In 2022, the Service participated in the organisation of a Fiscalis Seminar on Technological Risks, held in Bari (Italy), with cybersecurity as the main topic.